gilbarbara/react-from-dom/README.md

 ## Browser Support

-If you need to support legacy browsers you'll need to include a polyfiil for `Number.isNaN` in your app.
+If you need to support legacy browsers, you'll need to include a polyfiil for `Number.isNaN` in your app.
 Take a look at [react-app-polyfill](https://www.npmjs.com/package/react-app-polyfill) or [polyfill.io](https://polyfill.io/v3/).

 ## Credits

-This is a fork from [dom-to-react](https://github.com/diva-e/dom-to-react) package.
+This is a fork from the [dom-to-react](https://github.com/diva-e/dom-to-react) package.
 Thanks! ❤️

 ## License